The 5 Most Common Scams in Cancun And How to Avoid Them

 This issue, initially thought to be isolated, was later exposed as a widespread scheme to defraud customers, not just in Cancun but across numerous establishments in the tourist-centric state of Quintana Roo.

 Following numerous complaints, several restaurants faced repercussions for their actions.
-Although this particular scam seems to have been addressed, I still recommend you should remain vigilant as other dubious practices persist.
+Although this particular scam seems to have been addressed, I still recommend that you remain vigilant as other dubious practices persist.
 These include exaggerated billing, the addition of unspecified taxes, or waitstaff subtly pressuring for tips.

 A colorful market stall under an awning displays vibrant textiles and woven goods.
 People walk along the sidewalk, eyeing the vibrant displays while staying cautious of common scams in Cancun.
 The scene is lively with bright orange walls and hanging fabrics in various patterns.